All happy families are alike; each unhappy family is unhappy in its own way.

 How long is Anna Karenina, and is it worth reading?

-Depending on the translation, Anna Karenina runs to roughly eight hundred pages—a serious commitment, but Tolstoy’s prose reads far more fluid than its length suggests.
+Depending on the translation, Anna Karenina runs to roughly eight hundred pages—, but Tolstoy’s prose reads far more fluid than its length suggests.
 The book rewards unhurried reading, and its longueurs turn out to be essential: Tolstoy needed every page to show how imperial Russia lived inside the minds of the people.

 Should I read War and Peace or Anna Karenina first?